matomo-org/developer-documentation/docs/Hooks.md

 #### Request.initAuthenticationObject
-_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [311](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L311)_
+_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [338](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L338)_

-This event is triggered before the user is authenticated.
-You can use it to create your own authentication object which implements the `Piwik\Auth` interface, and override the default authentication logic.
+Triggered before the user is authenticated.
+You can use it to create your own authentication object which implements the [Piwik\Auth](#) interface and overrides the default authentication logic.

 Usages: